miroslav-popovic/ptbfla/README.md

 ## Distributed Launcher for MPT-FLA

 If you wish to make MPT-FLA application testing on multiple PCs easier, see the Distributed Launcher for MPT-FLA [repository](https://github.com/LinguineP/distributedLauncher)

+## PTB-FLA Babel adapter

+ If you wish to use PTB-FLA accross multiple devices, PTB-FLA plug in adapter for Babel [repository](https://github.com/LinguineP/PTB-FLA_BabelAdapter)